ARTICLE CATEGORIES

 • Yuzu Oil

-Download our free photosensitivity and essential oils guide for more information.
-Be sure to visit our Facebook page, and tell us how you like DIY lipstick!
+Download our free how-to-dilute essential oils guide for more information.

 6. Deodorant

 Last but not least, we cannot forget the daily topical product that we rub thoroughly into the skin, right near lymph nodes!
-Deodorant is often made with the heavy metal aluminum, among other notable and questionable ingredients – fragrance is a given, right?
+Deodorant and antiperspirant products can contain aluminum compounds, synthetic fragrance, preservatives, and other questionable ingredients – the fragrance is a given, right?

 Deodorant is also a product we’re not easily convinced to eliminate.
 No one wants body odor to be the first thing that signals a natural lifestyle!